 The following essay was first published in The New York Review of Books (29 April 1982) as a review of a book edited by Douglas R. Hofstadter and Daniel C. Dennett (The Mind's I: Fantasies and Reflections on Self and Soul).
 This essay has since been widely reprinted as concise introduction to Searle's arguments against the program of artificial intelligence.
-Dennett responded to Searle's essay a few months later, and this response, along with Searle's reply, are reprinted immediately after this essay.
+Dennett responded to Searle's essay a few months later, and his response is reprinted immediately after Searle's essay.

-Searle's "Chinese room argument" was discussed earlier in The Behavioral and Brain Sciences, Vol. 3 (Cambridge University Press, 1980), along with twenty-seven responses and Searle's reply to the responses.
+Searle's "Chinese room argument" was discussed earlier in The Behavioral and Brain Sciences, Vol. 3 (Cambridge University Press, 1980), along with twentyseven responses and Searle's reply to the responses.